 Here, the Main Root Node (N) will be printed at the very end.
 First, the Left Node (L) will be printed, then the Right Node (R).
 At the end, the Main Root Node (N) will be printed.
 It follows the L-R-N Method.

-C++ Program To Understand Different Traversal Methods On Binary Search Tree:
+C++ Program To Understand Different Traversal Methods on a Binary Search Tree:

 #include